Tabnine’s personalization in depth

 Tabnine’s RAG indices include all files in the scope that meet these criteria:

-• File extensions from the this table
+File extensions from this table

-• Files not listed in .ignore or .gitignore
+Files not listed in

 Index life cycle